9 Lessons Learned From 10 Crazy Years of Cybersecurity

 It all goes downhill from here

-4. Innovation Sucks
+4. Innovation kinda sucks

 (At least in the wrong hands.)

-5. Investing in People is Crucial
+5. Investing in people is crucial

 But that’s not the case with cybersecurity.